1 cup Brazil nuts (soaked overnight)

 For a fancier deal, you could even top it with whipped cream.
 I do this during holidays and special events for friends.

-Last Note: These are best eaten right out of the dehydrator while they’re warm!
-They are wonderful as a breakfast also with a slice of banana, like pictured.
+Last note: These are best eaten right out of the dehydrator while they’re warm!
+They are wonderful as breakfast with a slice of banana, like pictured.